BYU officially accepts invitation to join Big 12 Conference in 2023

 Once the dust settles, the Big 12 will include BYU, UCF, Houston, Cincinnati, Iowa State, West Virginia, Texas Tech, TCU, Baylor, Oklahoma State, Kansas and Kansas State.

 The Big 12 has operated with just 10 teams since 2010.
-With 12 teams now in the conference, the Big 12 is expected to keep its Power-5 status.
+With 12 teams now in the conference, the Big 12 is expected to keep its P5 status.

+The BYU football team already has an 11-game schedule, with another against Notre Dame expected to be finalized soon, for the 2022 season.
+In the Big 12, BYU will play nine conference games and three non-conference games each year.

+The Cougars already have a 12-game football schedule set in 2023, but by joining a Power-5 league, BYU will be able to get out of those game without buyout penalties.

 Going into Week 2 of the college football season, Cincinnati is ranked 7th in the nation, while Iowa State is 9th.
 Baylor won the NCAA men’s basketball championship in April.